 Student Response Systems

-Student response systems (SRS) provide faculty with the opportunity to collect real-time feedback from students by having them "click" to answer a question.
-The responses from students are then consolidated and displayed to the instructor, with the option also of sharing feedback with the participants.
-Typical use cases of SRS are for attendance, checking for understanding, quizzing, and active learning strategies.
+Student response systems (SRS) provide faculty with the opportunity to poll students live during a classroom session.
+Responses are collected in real-time from students by having them "click" to answer a question from a specific hardware device, laptop, or a mobile phone.
+The responses from students are then consolidated and displayed to the instructor, who has the option of sharing feedback with the participants.
+Typical use cases of SRS include the ability to: take attendance, capture students' attention, checking for understanding, formative assessment techniques, quizzes, discussion starters, and student engagement or active learning strategies.

 At GVSU, there is currently no campus standard or enterprise SRS solution.
 We recommend exploring the pedagogical use of instructor purchase or free polling tools to help reduce the extra fees and financial burden that students may experience with a required student purchase/vendor-based system.